KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/09/16

+- Fixes an issue where the game progress becomes abnormal when battling against the enemies "'Harmonious Choir' The Great Septimus" and "Pollux, Netherwing Husk, Ferry of Souls" under certain circumstances.

 ■2026/09/13

 - Fixes an issue in the "Minuscule Great Adventure" event where a system error is displayed under certain circumstances after using Quick-Deploy.